musikid/gsoc/proposal.md

 The project will not rely on the Rust testing framework, therefore we will to need to do the test collection ourselves.
-Since we plan to adopt an approach similar to Criterion, we will need to write ~~procedural~~ macros.
+Since we plan to adopt an approach similar to Criterion, we will need to write macros.
 Criterion collects the tests in a group (`criterion_group!`), which is turned into a function, to finally aggregate all these functions into the main one (`criterion_main!`).
 We want to adopt a similar approach, with some nuances however.